Biofertilizers are nutrient supplements for the plants. They possess various kinds of microbes that enhance soil fertility.

 - Plant growth-stimulating fungi- Trichoderma, Arbuscular mycorrhizae

-It is a free living gram-negative bacteria that lives in the root nodules of leguminous crops.
+It is a free-living gram-negative bacteria that live in the root nodules of leguminous crops.

 They show a symbiotic relationship by taking food from the plants and, in turn, providing nitrogen to them.

 Rhizobium bacteria infect root nodules and reduce molecular nitrogen into ammonia; plants uptake the nitrogen in the form of ammonia.

 This process is called biological nitrogen fixation.
 It is estimated that Rhizobium fixes 40-250 kg N/ha in a year.

 This is a free-living nitrogen-fixing bacteria.
 They fix atmospheric nitrogen in cereal crops.
 It improves seed germination and plant growth.
 They also can produce antifungal compounds against many plant pathogens.

 These are gram-negative motile bacteria.
 They have an association with the roots of monocots.
 These organisms increase the growth of sunflower cotton, sugar beat, carrot, etc. The increase in yield by azospirillum is estimated as 5-30%.

 Plant Growth Promoting Rhizobacteria (PGPR)